dizzydroid/learning-not-to-learn/README.md

 The goal is for $f$ to learn features that are discriminative for the main task but contain minimal information about the unwanted bias.

 ## Citation

-If you use concepts from the original paper, please cite their work:

 ```bibtex
 @inproceedings{kim2019learning,